AshikAHegde/first-repo/README.md

 # first-repo
 This is the first repository (tutorial by apna college)
 <br>
-This is Second Commit Author-Ashik Ajith Hegde
+This is Second Commit Author-Ashik Ajith Hegde  (VIT)